 Are e-MTBs allowed on trails?

 Pedal-assist electric mountain bikes are allowed on many trails, but they’re not right for every trail.
 The rules are different for each trail, and regulations depend on a few factors.
 It’s important to remember that many trails do not allow pedal-assist bikes, usually due to safety concerns.
-If you’re not sure, check with your local land manager or trail organization for clarification.Learn more about e-MTB rules and regulations
+If you’re not sure, check with your local land manager or trail organisation for clarification.Learn more about e-MTB rules and regulations

 Mountain bike trail etiquette